-Most people know of Essex Hemphill for being an open gay poet and activist.
-He wrote about identities, and race especially pertaining to the African-American gay community.
-In 1994 he talks about his experience with AIDS in his writing ‘Vital Signs’.
-He later died on November 4, 1995 at the age of 38.
+Most people know of Essex Hemphill for being an openly gay poet and activist.
+Essex wrote about identities, and race especially pertaining to the African-American gay community.
+Lastly, in 1994 he talks about his experience with AIDS in his writing ‘Vital Signs’.
+He later died on November 4, 1995, at the age of 38.

 13. Esteban De Jesus

 Esteban De Jesus was a former World Boxing Council lightweight champion from 1976 to 1978 from Puerto Rico.
-He is well known for knocking out Roberto Duran.
+He is well-known for knocking out Roberto Duran.
 He admitted using drugs like cocaine and heroin while he was boxing.
-In 1985, he found out that his brother Enrique had died of AIDS.
-Esteban had been sharing needles with him, so he went and got tested and was tested positive for AIDS.
+Above all in 1985, he found out that his brother Enrique had died of AIDS.
+Nonetheless, since Esteban had been sharing needles with him, he went and got tested.
+As a consequence of his drug use, he was tested positive for AIDS.
 In 1989 he died of AIDS at the age of 37 in San Juan, Puerto Rico.

 14. Fela Kuti

 Fela Kuti or Olufela Olusegun Oludotun Ransome-Kuti is originally from Nigeria.
-He is an activist, songwriter, composer and known as the father of Afro Beat which is a mix of Yoruba, jazz and funk in the 50’s to 1997.
+He is an activist, songwriter, composer and known as the father of Afro-Beat which is a mix of Yoruba, Jazz, and Funk in the 50’s to 1997.
 His brother on 3 August 1997 stated that he died of HIV/AIDS but those rumors haven’t been confirmed.
-It is also rumored that he possibly died from Kaposi’s Sarcoma, which is a symptom of having HIV/AIDS infection.
+Furthermore, it is also rumored that he possibly died from Kaposi’s Sarcoma, which is a symptom of having HIV/AIDS infection.

 15. Jermaine Stewart

 Jermaine Stewart got started by dancing on the Chicago Soul Train show.
 He then moved to Los Angeles to perform on Soul Train there and he just rose into a STAR from there.
 Jermaine Stewart was an R&B singer in the late 80’s.
 He is best known for the hit songs “We Don’t Have To Take Our Clothes Off” and “The Word Is Out”.
 He was also a background singer for the legendary trio group Shalamar.
-Shalamar had hits like ‘This Is For The Lover In You’.
-Unfortunately, he died March 17, 1997 at the age of 39 in Chicago due to AIDS.
+Their group had hits like ‘This Is For The Lover In You’.
+In spite of all this, he died March 17, 1997, at the age of 39 in Chicago due to AIDS.

 16. David Cole